alemesa/mapbox-covid19/TUTORIAL.md

 }
 ```

-🗒️`NOTE`: Notice how I'm adding a unique id to each point's properties object which we will use later for the tooltip functionality
+🗒️`NOTE`: Notice how I'm adding a unique id to each point's properties object which we will use later for the tooltip functionality.

 ---